KorbenDallasx/the-monkee-website/README.md

 My mentor Marantha was a massive help, really gave great direction, insight and feedback.
 The beach boys website was a big inspiration

+Disclamer

+I did not design the monkees logo
+I did not take any of the photos  in this project.